epics-base/masarService/README.md

 ```

 Run daemon in CA client mode and store in ```masar.db```.
+The database file will be created if it does not exist.

 ```sh
 $ python -m minimasar.server --name masarService -L DEBUG masar.db -G ca